Subaru Forester review and buyer's guide

 FEATURES & PRICING

-The Forester range has four easy steps and spans about $8000 from the bottom to the top.
+The new Forester has a range with four easy steps and spans about $8000 from the bottom to the top.

-The value proposition across the range is solid - in fact pricing has come down a little bit over recent years, which is unlike much else these days.
+The value proposition across the range is solid - in fact pricing has remained steady over recent years, which is unlike much else these days.
 But you have to realise that base model Forester is better than base models of the others because it effectively already has the ‘premium’ engine (compared with the two-litre entry engine in a Tucson, Sportage and CX-5, for example).

 You have to remember value is not just low price.
 It’s what you get for what you spend.